imageofyeshua/firtst_mcu_project/README.md

 > cargo objdump -- -h <elf file>
 > provides a high-level overview of the section in the ELF file, including their sizes and addresses

+> cargo readobj -- -s <elf file> : display the symbol table
-> cargo readobj -- -S <elf file>
+> cargo readobj -- -all <elf file> : print all details of the ELF file
-> provides detailed information about each section in the ELF file
+> cargo readobj -- -x .data <elf file> : print the contents of each section in an ELF file

 `cargo readobj -- -h thumbv7m-none-eabi`